reza9133/GigEscrow/README.md

 against anyone, so it is never subject to forfeiture — the bond simply comes back regardless of the verdict.

+## Production hardening

+Three changes that only matter once real, occasionally-unreliable infrastructure and real-scale usage are involved -- not correctness fixes to what was there before, but the gap between a working demo and a contract built to run unattended on a live network:

+**Dynamic deliverables.** `_judge` renders with `wait_after_loaded="3s"` (`RENDER_WAIT_AFTER_LOADED`).
+A deliverable is frequently a client-rendered app (React/Vue/Next.js), not a static page -- without a render delay, GenVM can capture the page before its own scripts have painted anything, and every validator would end up judging an empty shell rather than the actual deliverable.

+**Transient infrastructure failures no longer masquerade as a verdict.**
+`_judge` now raises a `gl.vm.UserError`, tagged `[TRANSIENT_FETCH]`,
+`[TRANSIENT_LLM]`, or `[LLM_MALFORMED]`, for anything that looks like infrastructure trouble -- the fetch itself failing, the LLM call itself failing, or the LLM responding with something that will not parse as the requested JSON shape -- instead of quietly returning an `INCONCLUSIVE` verdict for all of them. `INCONCLUSIVE` is now reserved for the one case that is actually a fact about the deliverable: the page loaded without error and had nothing readable on it. `dispute_milestone` and `preview_dispute` catch the raised error and respond with `{"ok": true, "verdict":
+"RETRY_LATER", ...}` -- the bond is returned, the milestone's status and `ai_verdict` are left exactly as they were, and nothing about the failure is written to the permanent record. `_adjudicate`'s `validator_fn` also classifies these the same way a validator running independently would, so that two nodes hitting the same class of outage agree with each other rather than needlessly burning a leader-rotation round on an outage that will likely recur immediately with the next leader too.

+**O(1) job completion.** `_mark_settled` replaces the old `_maybe_complete_job`, which re-scanned every milestone on a job each time any single one of them settled -- harmless at one milestone, wasteful at `MAX_MILESTONES_PER_JOB` (30), where every approval, dispute resolution, cancellation, or reclaim on that job would re-read the whole set.
+A job now carries `settled_milestone_count`, incremented exactly once per milestone at the moment it reaches a terminal status; comparing it to `milestone_count` is equivalent to the old scan without ever performing it.
+An `INCONCLUSIVE` or `RETRY_LATER` outcome deliberately does not advance the counter, since neither one is a terminal settlement.

 ## Milestone lifecycle

 ```